 - Take pictures of your team in their costumes

 Email campaigns can help you boost the reach of your social messages by miles!
-The approach is similar to social, but the format, of course will be different.
+The approach is similar to social, but the format, of course, will be different.
 Get inspired by a great, but simple Halloween email tips on Digital Doughnut.
+There

 3. Offer a great seasonal discount

-It’s Halloween and your customers (existing and potential) may expect discounts.
-These can be an all-out sale, a small sum off the next order or a holiday-themed freebie with every order over a certain amount.
+It’s Halloween and your customers (existing and potential) may expect special offers.
+These can be an all-out sale, a small discount on the next order or a holiday-themed freebie with every purchase over a certain amount.

-As with any holiday campaign, you can attract more engagement for your offers using social media.
-Try doing a Halloween themed giveaway on Facebook or polls on Twitter.
+As with any holiday campaign, you can attract more engagement for your offers by using social media.
+Try doing a Halloween-themed giveaway on Facebook or polls on Twitter.
 Ask questions about autumn or the holiday and reward all participants with content along the way.
 Once you establish the winners, make sure that you send them their unique promotional codes and gifts.

 4. Add the spook factor to your customer’s experience